-o Keeping the ankle from moving for the first few weeks, usually with a walking boot with heel wedges or a cast, with the foot flexed down
+Boots or cast is used for immobilization, the ankle is kept from moving for the first few weeks, usually with a walking boot with heel wedges or a cast, with the foot flexed down.